 Does everything in your closet spark joy?
 Want it to?
 Then consider entering the world of Marie Kondo.
-This celebrity tidying consultant, bestselling author and star of Netflix’s Tidying up with Marie Kondo has changed the game when it comes to home organization.
+This celebrity tidying consultant, bestselling author and star of Netflix’s Tidying up with Marie Kondo has changed the game when it comes to home organization and decluttering.
 And now the UAE has its own professional certified in Marie Kondo’s trademark KonMari method: Maureen Lim.

 Lim found joy and simplicity just when she needed it the most, explains the UAE resident.
 She stumbled upon Kondo’s The Life Changing Magic of Tidying in late 2015, just a few months after her third child was born.